MediaComem/comem-archidep/ex/certbot-deployment.md

 Once you are done, your web site or application should be accessible over HTTPS.

-You should take a look at your nginx site configuration file(s) in `/etc/nginx/sites-available`, to see the changes Certbot has made.
+You should take a look at your nginx site configuration file(s) in the `/etc/nginx/sites-available` directory, to see the changes Certbot has made.

 ## :checkered_flag: What have I done?